Thiobenzoic acid

 Thiobenzoic acid is an organosulfur compound with molecular formula C6H5COSH.
 It is the parent of aryl thiocarboxylic acids.
 It is a pale yellow liquid that freezes just below room temperature.
+The structure of thiobenzoic acid has not been examined by X-ray crystallography but the 4-methyl derivative has been reported.
+The CC(O)SH group is planar with syn geometry.
+The C=O and C-S lengths are respectively 120 and 177 pm.

+Synthesis and reactions

 Thiobenzoic acid is prepared by treatment of benzoyl chloride with potassium hydrosulfide: